 Revelation 6.
 The scroll is opened, precipitating the birth pangs of the kingdom in the 20th century and the wrath of God in the 21st.

-So things turned out.
-Orthodox Jews have waited almost two millennia for a Messiah other than Jesus, and Jews claiming to be the Messiah have appeared sporadically throughout history, most catastrophically Simon bar Kochba, leader of a war against the Romans in AD 132-35.
-‘Reports of wars’ imply a time when when Jews themselves would be absent from Palestine but the land would still be a field of conflict, as when Muslims wrested control of it from the Byzantines, and crusading Europeans later tried to take it back.
-Such troubles would not even be the beginning of the ‘birth pangs’ (Matt 24:8).
+Jesus replied to the second question on the Mount of Olives, the place where Yahweh was to set his feet at the end of the age (Zech 14).
+Many, he said, would come in his name, claiming either to be the first or the second incarnation of the Messiah and announcing, “The time is near”.
+There would also be wars and reports (‘rumours’) of war.
+All this came to pass.
+Orthodox Jews had long waited for a Messiah other than Jesus, as they still do, and men claiming to be the Messiah appeared sporadically throughout history, most catastrophically Simon bar Kochba, leader of the war against the Romans in AD 132-35.
+‘Reports of wars’ imply a time when the Jews would no longer be in Palestine but the land still be in dispute, as when Muslims wrested control of it from the Byzantines and crusading Europeans later tried to take it back.
+But such troubles would not even be the beginning of the ‘birth pangs’.

-The travail of an expectant woman is a key metaphor.
-It refers to the day when wrath comes upon the earth (Isa 13:8, I Thes 5:3) and Israel, at the end of that tribulation, sees her forbears rise from the dead (Mic 5:3).
+The metaphor of an expectant woman in travail refers to the day when God’s wrath visits the earth (Isa 13:8, I Thes 5:3) and Israel, at the end of that tribulation, sees her forbears rise from the dead (Mic 5:3).

 |Nation will rise against nation and kingdom against kingdom …||1st seal and 2nd seals: A rider with a crown, bent on conquest; people kill one another|